MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-7.md

 * The .NET Core SDK has been migrated to .NET version 8.0.
 * Root-of-trust validation options have been implemented across appsettings.json files and server-side configurations.
-* RMSDK versioning is now embedded in server responses to improve telemetry and facilitate client compliance tracking.
+* PlayReady Server SDK versioning is now embedded in server responses to improve telemetry and facilitate client compliance tracking.
 * A new property was added to the Certificate object to expose the raw bytes of the certificate chain.
 * Gets or sets a value indicating whether the server should sign the license response.
 By default, only responses that contain persistent licenses are signed.